Carlos Vela: 2020 season: CCL final

 On 18 February 2020, Vela played his first professional match against a Mexican club, León, in the first leg of that year's CONCACAF Champions League round of 16 which ended in a 0–2 away loss.
-On 27 February, during the second leg of the round, Vela would score a brace, contributing to a 3–2 aggregate victory, helping LAFC qualify into the quarter-finals.
+On 27 February, during the second leg of the round, Vela would score a brace, contributing to a 3–2 aggregate victory, helping LAFC qualify for the quarter-finals.

-On 1 March, Vela scored LAFC's only goal against newcomers Inter Miami CF, which his team won 1–0.
+On 1 March, Vela scored LAFC's only goal against newcomers Inter Miami, which his team won 1–0.
 On 6 July, Los Angeles FC announced that Vela would be not traveling with the club for the MLS is Back Tournament in Orlando, Florida because of his wife's pregnancy.
 Vela returned to action with the team on 22 August, in a 2–0 loss to rivals LA Galaxy, but had to be substituted out due to an injury on his left knee, ruling him out for an indefinite amount of time.
 After two months, he returned to the playing field on 25 October facing LA Galaxy again, coming on as a second-half substitute and sealing the 2–0 victory with a chipped goal during stoppage time, thus becoming the leading scorer of El Tráfico history with 10 goals.

 On 16 December, following the CONCACAF Champions League's presumption after the COVID-19 pandemic, Vela scored a penalty to equalize for LAFC in their quarter-final victory against Mexican side Cruz Azul, as they came from behind to advance to the next round.
-On 19 December, after his side were down 0–1 with a man sent off, Vela scored a brace within the first two minutes of the second half in LAFC's semi-final match against Club América in a 3–1 victory, as they became the first MLS team to defeat three Mexican sides in the same Champions League tournament.
+On 19 December, after his side were down 0–1 with 10 men, Vela scored a brace within the first two minutes of the second half in LAFC's semi-final victory against Club América, as they became the first MLS team to defeat three Mexican sides in the same Champions League tournament.
 Three days later, Vela played all 90 minutes in LAFC's 2–1 defeat to Tigres UANL in the final.
 He was subsequently included in the competition's best XI, having scored a total of five goals in the tournament.